souktha/souktha.github.io/software/qemu-port/index.rst

 Once the built is complete and installed, I can use it to emulate the hardware platform to test my *FreeRTOS* port for this RTX SoC.
 The *freertos-nga* is the ELF binary of the ported RTOS for this platform.
 Porting the *FreeRTOS* will be in another post of this two parts series.
+Here is the console output where QEMU emulates *rtx-r5* with 2MB of on-chip RAM running FreeRTOS,

 .. code-block:: console